01 of 12

 To make a second petal, Make a second fold twist.
 Try and make it the same size as the first fold twist.

 To make the third, fourth, and fifth petals, repeat the process and make third, fourth, and fifth fold twists.
 Try to make each petal the same size as the first and second fold twists.

 Straighten out the five-fold twists so they form the petals of a flower.
 You're done with the petals.Continue to 11 of 12 below.

 11 of 12

-Here is how to make and attach the stem and the center of the flower.
-Since the flower is yellow, we are adding a green stem but you can make this whatever color you wish.
-Let's begin:
+Since the flower is yellow, add a green stem.
+You can make this whatever color you wish.

-Inflate the second, green balloon and leave a half-inch of inflated balloon at the end.
+Inflate the second green balloon and leave 1/2-inch of an inflated balloon at the end.

 At this point, you have three options for the center of the balloon flower: